Ricky13170/DBMS/docs/architcture/storage_engine/file_manager/sequence_diagram.md

     FLM-->>Caller: fileHandle (reused)
     note over Caller,FLM: Does not create a new OS file handle<br/>to avoid resource waste
 ```
+**Explanation:** If the file is already actively mapped in RAM (`OpenFileManager`), the system inherently bypasses expensive physical OS reads.
+It securely reuses the pre-existing `FileHandle`, optimizing memory footprint overhead and restricting arbitrary OS file lock conflicts natively.

 **Sad Path — File does not exist:**
 ```mermaid